austinzumbro/portfolio-old/README.md

 #### Page Building

-I already have some experience building webpages in Wordpress and Squarespace environments, but this is the first time I've ever built a page from completely from scratch.
+I already have some experience building webpages in Wordpress and Squarespace environments, but this is the first time I've ever built a page completely from scratch.

 I was struck by how similar the experience was working with the code as opposed to a third-party GUI.
 In many ways, it's an easier workflow because nothing is hidden behind menus.
 It is a visual challenge to scan through large bodies of text, but I'm sure that gets easier with more experience.

 It is also much harder to build a page about myself.
 I never know what to write, so every time I need to generate copy, it slows me down.
 (I should probably just use lorem ipsum, but then I feel like I'll just have to come back to it, so why not get it out of the way.)
 But all of that is nothing compared how much I struggled with the visual aspect.